mohamilin/amilinweb-bootstrap/README.md

     - create file index.html, folder css and js.
         - file in css folder : styles.scss
         - file in js folder  : scripts.js
-    - file with type scss can be styles.css use extension "Watch Sass"
+    - file with type scss can be styles.css use extension "Watch Sass".

 # STEP 2 - HAPPY CODING !!!
     # CONTENTS OF HTML